Program length: 12 weeks

 Rochester, MN 55905

-Interviews.
 The selection committee carefully reviews each application.
-Individuals considered for an appointment complete a personal interview — either in-person or via phone or video.
+Individuals considered for acceptance complete a personal interview — either in-person or via phone or video.

 You are assigned hands-on rotations with specific assays and techniques practiced in the field and unique to the Mayo Clinic Genomics Laboratory.
 During the program, learning experiences allow you to observe or perform: